-- If an innocent search on the internet leads to an inappropriate site, the window should be closed or minimized immediately.
-The staff may want to offer a simple explanation to student as per the age group - As all computers are connected to the internet, it is important that students are supervised when working on the computers. - The students and staff are advised to refrain from internet requests seeking personal information, receiving inappropriate content, viewing incitement sites and on-site gambling sites - It is strongly advised that no face-face meeting is arranged with a person that a student knows only through emails/internet. - The students are advised to read the AUP of social networking sites and comply with them especially with regards to eligibility.
-The students are not allowed to surf the social networking sites at school. - Chat-rooms, discussion forums and messaging may be used only for educational purpose. - The users are advised not to by-pass the filtering/blocking software.
+• If an innocent search on the internet leads to an inappropriate site, the window should be closed or minimized immediately.
+The staff may seek a simple explanation from the student as per the age group.

+- As all computers are connected to the internet, it is important that students are supervised when working on the computers. - The students and staff are advised to strictly refrain from internet requests seeking personal information, receiving inappropriate content, viewing incitement sites and on-site gambling sites. - It is strongly advised that no face-face meeting is arranged with a person that a student knows only through emails/internet. - The students are advised to read the Acceptable Usage Policy (AUP) of social networking sites and comply with them especially with regards to eligibility.
+The students are not allowed to surf the social networking sites at school. - Chat-rooms, discussion forums and messaging may be used only for educational purposes. - The users are advised not to by-pass the filtering/blocking software.